silverstripe/cwp/docs/en/01_Working_with_projects/14_Using_the_Watea_theme.md

 work.

-If you need to extend or modify these changes at all, you can control the theme's extensions with YAML configuration, or create your own extensions in your `mysite` code.
+If you need to extend or modify these changes at all, you can control the theme's extensions with YAML configuration, or create your own extensions in your `app` code.

 ### Compiling assets

-Similarly to the CWP Starter theme, you can compile assets using npm commands:
+Similarly to the CWP Starter theme, you can compile assets using yarn commands:

 ```
-npm run build   # Produces unminified (development) distributable files in dist/
+yarn build   # Produces unminified (development) distributable files in dist/
-npm run package # Produces minified (production) distributable files in dist/
+yarn package # Produces minified (production) distributable files in dist/
 ```

 Or to "watch" for changes in real time as you develop (faster):

 ```
-npm run watch  # Compiles as "build", then watches for changes and recompiles as necessary
+yarn watch  # Compiles as "build", then watches for changes and recompiles as necessary
 ```
 <div class="alert alert-info" markdown='1'>
-Please note: This subtheme's compiled Javascript assets are only relevant to this theme, and should be applied on top of the CWP Starter theme's assets.
+Please note: This theme's compiled Javascript assets are only relevant to this theme, and should be applied on top of the CWP Starter theme's assets.
 Ensure that you include them in the correct order.
 </div>

 For CSS, this theme contains _a fully compiled_ set of styles for both themes.
 You should only include this theme's CSS (not the CWP Starter theme).

-To be able to "npm run build" in the Wātea theme, you will also be required to have run "npm install" in the CWP Starter theme.
+To be able to "yarn build" in the Wātea theme, you will also be required to have run `yarn install` in the CWP Starter theme.

 For example: